IsakTheHacker/c-p3d-samples/Panda3DTutorial.io/README.md

 for your platform to find out how to get to the libraries and include files, as well as how to compile code into executables if you want to use any other method.
-In particular, the common practice on most non-UNIX environments is to encode all the build instrucitons into the IDE.
+In particular, the common practice on most non-UNIX environments is to encode all the build instrucitons into an IDE project file.
 CMake can do this for you for some IDEs, so you can use that as a starting point if you like.

 What's covered:
 ---------------